Strait of Hormuz: Location, Importance & Impact on India

 Satellite view of the Strait of Hormuz connecting the Persian Gulf and the Arabian Sea.

-Geographical Location of Strait of Hormuz
+Location & Geography of Strait of Hormuz

 The image shows a map of the Strait of Hormuz, highlighting key islands like Jazireh-ye Kish and Jazireh-ye Sirri.
 It includes maritime borders, country boundaries, and important shipping lanes marked with purple arrows.
 The map also features surrounding regions, including the Persian Gulf and Gulf of Oman, with cities such as Bandar-e Abbas and Dubai indicated along the coasts.